AzizBahloul/F_ooredoo/README.md

 ## 🎪 The Stats (Prepare to Be Impressed)

 **Before F_ooredoo:**
-- Download speed: 50 KB/s (thanks Ooredoo, you cheap fucks)
+- Download speed: 50 KB/s (thanks Ooredoo...
+NOT)
 - Upload speed: lol what upload?
 - Peers: 5 (Ooredoo blocked the rest)
 - Your mood: 😠